boehsermoe/luya-module-scheduler/README.md

 ## CommandJob: Execute commands

 For example you can flush the cache every hour by add a new CommandJob (Scheduler -> CommandJobs -> Add) and insert "cache/flush-all" as command.
+The command is the route of the console command.

 ![commandjob-screen](commandjob-screen.png)